mesonbuild/meson/docs/markdown/snippets/native_property.md

 ## Native file properties

-As of Meson 0.53.0, the `--native-file foo.txt` can contain:
+As of Meson 0.53.0, the `--native-file nativefile.ini` can contain:

 * binaries
 * paths